vwc/vwc.toolbar/README.md

 Toolbar
 -------

-After authenticating with the portal a custom toolbar viewlet is available that provides a toolbar.
+After authenticating with the portal a custom viewlet is available that provides a toolbar.

 Note: